ouafcode/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task 6 : Write a function that prints every other character of a string.
 Task 7 : Write a function that prints half of a string.
-Task 8 : Write a function that prints n elements of an array of integers
+Task 8 : Write a function that prints n elements of an array of integers Task 9 : Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.